moliver28/research-handbook/content/handbook/engineering/infrastructure/team/foundations/_index.md

 1. External requests
 1. General operations, also known as Keep the lights on (KTLO)

-While we rely on the `workflow-infra::*` labels to denote the current state of any given issue, we relay on the [Build Board](https://gitlab.com/groups/gitlab-com/gl-infra/-/boards/7578583?label_name%5B%5D=Foundations%3A%3ABuild) to understand what specific issues are ready to be picked up.
+While we rely on the `workflow-infra::*` labels to denote the current state of any given issue, we rely on the [Build Board](https://gitlab.com/groups/gitlab-com/gl-infra/-/boards/7578583?label_name%5B%5D=Foundations%3A%3ABuild) to understand what specific issues are ready to be picked up.

 In short, anyone on the team can find issues to work on in the Build Board.